AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 ---
-title: Connecting MongoDB via SSH tunnel
+title: Connect MongoDB via SSH tunnel
-zendesk_id: 360016732571
+description: Learn how to connect MongoDB via SSH tunnel.
 ---
+# Connect MongoDB via SSH Tunnel

 To connect your MongoDB database to MBI via an SSH tunnel, you (or your team, if you are not a techie) will need to do a few things: